Shakeel Bashir Khan

 Shakeel Bashir Khan is a Pakistani politician who had been a member of the Provincial Assembly of Khyber Pakhtunkhwa from August 2018 till January 2023.

 Early life

 He was born into a Pashtun family of the Umarzai (Muhammadzai) tribe, sub-clan of the Kheshgi (Charsadda) tribe.
 He is the son of Muhammad Bashir Khan.

 Political career

-He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Awami National Party from Constituency PK-57 (Charsadda-II) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Awami National Party from Constituency PK-57 (Charsadda-II) in the 2018 Pakistani general election.